Filing And Responding To Motions

 Sometimes a judge will issue a tentative ruling, based on the written information that the court has received from both parties.
 The tentative ruling is either posted online or is available by phone.
 In those cases where a tentative ruling has been issued, the court may not hold a hearing unless either party intends to contest the ruling.

 Motion hearings require only a short court appearance, usually less than 30 minutes.
-The court usually schedules certain days for hearing motions, and ex parte and noticed motions will often be scheduled on different days.
+The court usually schedules certain days for hearing motions, and ex parte and noticed motions are often scheduled on different days.
 Sometimes motions will be heard by different judges, who are sometimes called motion judges.

 A motion hearing generally has no jury, and witnesses are rarely present except when there may be disputes with the declaration.